LostTeku/Keksi-Plugins/README.md

 # Welcome Welcome!
 Greetings Keksis!
 This is the first of all repositories that i ever created!

-This repo contains **all work** of the minecraft plugin development, that i ever made!
+This repo contains **all work** of the minecraft plugin development that i ever made!

 ## Plugin: TheChosenOne
 TheChosenOne is a plugin that provides more security to your server.
 It observers permissions, manages bans and mutes and even more!